 Once you feel you’re making good headway on your ‘things to do’ list you might find you’ve carved enough headspace to move THE LIST to an online tool such as Trello.

-Tools like this allow you to organise your ‘things to do’ list into categories – at a glance they tell you what’s being worked on, who’s working on what and where something is in a process.
+Tools like this allow you to organise you small business ‘things to do’ list into categories – at a glance they tell you what’s being worked on, who’s working on what and where something is in a process.

 You can set deadlines, set up notifications.
-Mostly these types of tools are invaluable for clearing your head – so you no longer have to carry all of that information around all of the time.
+Mostly these types of tools are invaluable for clearing your head – so you no longer have to carry all of that information about the WHOLE of your small business around all of the time.
 Give one a try.